monsterlost/ipriot-diff-exercise/README.md

  ## Stashing
 > Make sure you attempted to fill in your explanation above!

 Guess what!?
 Your lecturer has also got an answer to these questions!
-They are in another branch though!
+They are in another branch, though.

-Let's go check them out so we can decide whether we like them better.
-Run the following git commad:
+Let's go check them out to decide whether we like them better.
+Run the following git command:

 ```bash
 git switch answers
 ```

 Did it work?
-If it did it just means you didn't follow the instructions carefully!
+If it did, it just means you didn't follow the instructions carefully!

-If it didn't work, you have yourself a quandary:
+If it doesn't work, you have yourself in a quandary:

-* Do you commit the changes you made even though you might not end up using them?
+- Do you commit your changes even though you might not use them?
-* Do you discard your changes, even though your lecturer could be tricking you and there is absolutely no solution in the `answers` branch?
+- Do you discard your changes, even though your lecturer could be tricking you and there is no solution in the `answers` branch?
-* Do you live forever in FOMO (Fear Of Missing Out)?
+- Do you live forever in FOMO (Fear Of Missing Out)?

-Bet you didn't expect an existential crisis learning git (well, you should!).
+I bet you didn't expect an existential crisis learning git (well, you should!).

 Lucky for you, there is one quality of life option we didn't mention: `git stash`.

-This command *stashes* your changes safely away so you can come back to them later.
+This command *stashes* your changes safely away so you can return to them later.
 It is like a commit to the "not sure what to do with this yet" branch.

 So let's do that: